ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 You can follow the example above to verify the Alluxio client is able to access Secure-HDFS.

 # Running Spark with Kerberos-enabled Alluxio and Secure-HDFS
-Follow the [Running-Spark-on-Alluxio](Running-Spark-on-Alluxio.html) guide to setup `SPARK_CLASSPATH`.
+Follow the [Running-Spark-on-Alluxio](Running-Spark-on-Alluxio.html) guide to set up `SPARK_CLASSPATH`.
 In addition, the following items should be added to make Spark aware of Kerberos
 configuration:

 - You can **only** use Spark on a Kerberos-enabled cluster in the YARN mode, not in the Standalone mode.
-Therefor, a secure YARN must be setup first.
+Therefore, a secure YARN must be set up first.

 - Copy hadoop configurations (usually in `/etc/hadoop/conf/`) `hdfs-site.xml`,
 `core-site.xml`, `yarn-site.xml` to `{SPARK_HOME}/conf`.

-- Copy Alluxio site configuration `{ALLUXIO_HOME}/conf/alluxio-site.properties` to `{SPARK_HOME}/conf` for spark to pick up Alluxio configurations such as KERBEROS related flags.
+- Copy Alluxio site configuration `{ALLUXIO_HOME}/conf/alluxio-site.properties` to `{SPARK_HOME}/conf` for Spark to pick up Alluxio configurations such as Kerberos related flags.

-- When launching spark shell or jobs, please add `--principal` and `--keytab` to specify kerberos principal and keytab files for Spark.
+- When launching Spark shell or jobs, please add `--principal` and `--keytab` to specify Kerberos principal and keytab files for Spark.

 {% include Kerberos-Security-Setup/spark-shell-with-principal.md %}

 # Running Flink with Kerberos-enabled Alluxio and Secure-HDFS
-Follow the [Running-Flink-on-Alluxio](Running-Flink-on-Alluxio.html) guide to setup `conf/flink-conf.yaml`.
+Follow the [Running-Flink-on-Alluxio](Running-Flink-on-Alluxio.html) guide to set up `conf/flink-conf.yaml`.
 In addition, the following items should be added:

 - Please add the following property to HDFS core-site.xml, to use `alluxio://` prefix.